Wondering how you can recreate Antoni Porowski's enviable hairstyle? We're breaking down the look step by step.

 One note of caution: Although you’re not working with a Father Time beard, that’s no excuse to ignore the lower third of your face entirely.
 Even stubble should be regularly moisturized with a beard oil to help soften the feel of beard hairs while keeping them hydrated.

-If you’d like to commit to some kind of a beard but get nervous about all the straight lines and trimming involved, the goatee may be right for you.
-With a little patience, anyone can keep a goatee in line.
+If you’d like to commit to some kind of a beard but get nervous about all the straight lines and trimming involved, the rounded beard may be right for you.
+With a little patience, anyone can keep a rounded beard in line.

 Oops, something went wrong!
 Please try again later...